The Poulnabrone Bouncy Dolmen

 – Kernan Andrews, Galway Advertiser

 The Poulnabrone Bouncy Dolmen by Jim Ricks is a monumental inflatable sculpture designed for members of the public, of all ages, to interact with.
 The artwork toured venues around the Aughty Region of County Galway during June of 2011.
 The Poulnabrone Bouncy Dolmen is a replica of, at twice the scale, the famous 6,000 year old megalithic portal tomb of the same name, which is located in the Burren, Co.
 Clare.
 Ricks created the interactive soft sculpture with the intention of bringing a portal dolmen to Aughty, a region which has no dolmens, only wedge tombs.

-The official tour launch of The Poulnabrone Bouncy Dolmen was on June 7th, 2011 in front of the Huntsman Inn in Galway.
+The official tour launch of The Poulnabrone Bouncy Dolmen was on June 7th, 2011.
 It then toured the Slieve Aughty region of Galway for 2 weeks.
 The tour closed with an afternoon appearance adjacent to the real Poulnabrone Dolmen in the Burren.
 The piece was featured in the Royal Hibernian Academy for Futures 12 in the autumn of 2012.
 The work continues to be shown in various locations around Ireland.